Akos360/Recommendation_Systems/README.md

-# Recommendation Systems based on AI
+# Evaluating Recommender Systems for Digital Library Datasets
 ## Introduction
 This project is part of my Bachelor's thesis and focuses on developing an AI-based recommendation system.
 The system aims to provide personalized recommendations to users based on their preferences and behavior.